-Expulsions will only be recommended for Level 5 violations.
 Expulsion is defined as the permanent withdrawal of the privilege of attending a TUSD school unless the Governing Board reinstates the privilege.
 A principal may or, in some cases, must request that the Superintendent recommend to the Governing Board the expulsion of a student.
 This is the most serious disciplinary step available.
-As part of its decision to expel, the Governing Board may permit the student to apply for readmission through the office of the Assistant Superintendent after any period of time it may set.
+As part of its decision to expel, the Governing Board may permit the student to apply for readmission through the Office of Student Equity and Intervention after any period of time it may set.
 The Governing Board, or designee, may establish further conditions within the readmission process with which the student must comply prior to their admission to the instructional process.
 During the term of the expulsion, the student is to remain away from all Tucson Unified School District schools and activities.
 If it is necessary to come to a school, the student must make prior arrangements with the principal or principal's designee.

-Students with disabilities eligible under IDEA will continue to be offered educational services, although in an alternative setting.
+Students with disabilities eligible under IDEA will continue to be offered educational services, although in another setting.

-11. PRINCIPAL APPLICATION FOR WAIVER OF MANDATORY ACTIONS
+11. PRINCIPAL APPLICATION FOR WAIVER OF MANDATORYACTIONS